HomeBlog50 Jazz Standards You Need To Know

 “Footprints” – Written by Wayne Shorter.

-Wayne Shorter’s “Footprints” is a masterclass in modern composition.
-With its haunting melody, asymmetric 6/4 time signature, and unique minor blues form, it pushes boundaries and invites a profound exploration of modal jazz.
+Wayne Shorter’s “Footprints” is a masterclass in jazz composition.
+With its haunting melody 6/4 time signature, and unique minor blues form, it pushes boundaries and invites a profound exploration of modal jazz.

 Be sure to check out: